gkjpettet/MarkdownKit/README.md

 ## About MarkdownKit

-MarkdownKit is a 100% CommonMark compliant Markdown parser for Xojo written in pure Xojo code.
+MarkdownKit is a full-featured Markdown parser for Xojo written in pure Xojo code.
 I needed a fast and robust parser that not only would reliably generate the correct output but would also run on iOS.
 After looking around I realised that there was no other solution available for Xojo and so I decided to write one myself.
 MarkdownKit is a labour love, taking months of hard work and containing over 8500 lines of code.

 MarkdownKit takes Markdown as input and generates a Markdown `MKDocument` which is essentially an _abstract syntax tree_ (AST).
 From the AST, it is then able to render the input as HTML.